Board of Directors

 has been the scientific director of the Institute for Transformative Sustainability Research (IASS) in Potsdam since 2016.
 In 2012 he founded the Centre for Interdisciplinary Risk and Innovation Research at the University of Stuttgart (ZIRIUS), which he directed until 2017.
 He was also a Full Professor of Environmental and Technical Sociology at the University of Stuttgart.
 In addition to his involvement at the University of Stuttgart, Renn was a co-founder of the DIALOGIK research institute.
 He has occupied positions in numerous important committees, including the chairman of the Sustainability Advisory Board of the State of Baden-Württemberg from 2006 to 2012.
 Prof. Renn is the (co-)author of numerous publications in the field of technology and risk sociology.

-supervises the “walkshops” of the FRFG.
-The main idea is that an expansion of knowledge can be fostered through physical movement (thus the combination of the words “workshop” and “walk” = “walkshop”).
+is responsible for the scientific journal of the FRFG (Intergenerational Justice Review), the Intergenerational Justice Award, and the Walkshops of the FRFG.
+The main idea of the Walkshops is an expansion of knowledge can be fostered through physical movement (thus the combination of the words “workshop” and “walk” = “walkshop”).
 Participants are meant to absorb facts and understand concepts through auditory learning materials over the course of several days whilst hiking through nature.
-Participants additionally follow presentations and panel discussions to further expand their insight into the topic.
+The previous walkshops took place on the topics “Climate crisis” (110 km) and “Coal phase-out” (44 km) and “Search for a final storage site for nuclear waste” (40 km).
+A walkshop on “Social security” is planned for 2023.

 Janka Reinthaler (research assistant with office management responsibilities)